izaynutdinov/java-examples/chat-app/README.md

 ## Compiling

-To compile and install chat-app into local maven repository execute the following commands in linux command line:
+To compile and install chat-app into local maven repository execute the following commands in linux command line inside chat-app directory:

 ````